CZ-NIC/run-or-raise/README.md

 <Super>o:raise-or-register
 ```
 ### `verbose`
-Put debug details into system log (possible at `/var/log/syslog`) and popups some of them via `notify-send`
+Put debug details into system log (possible at `/var/log/syslog`) and popups some of them via `notify-send`.
+(Normally it seems launched commands pipe the output to the *syslog* as well.)

 ## Examples